 Download the app of Pompeii from the App Store.
-Kids love the 3D images of how Pompeii would have looked.
+Kids (and adults) love the images of how Pompeii would have looked.
 It will keep them entertained while you enjoy your lunch in peace amongst the ruins.

 What’s it like in the summer?

 It’s hot and exposed.
 Consider taking an umbrella for shade.
 If not, certainly wear a hat, sunscreen and don’t forget your sunglasses.

 If you have teenagers like me, they are going to want to see the bodies before anything else.
 You can’t blame them really.
 Let’s face it, it’s probably the only reason they agreed to come.